 • Sponges: These function as filter feeders as they take in water impurities and provide shelter for small reef species.

-• Crustaceans (crabs, lobsters, shrimp): Many crustaceans act as scavengers, feeding on dead material and recycling nutrients, while cleaner shrimps provide parasite removal services for fish.
+• Crustaceans: Many crustaceans, like crabs and lobsters, act as scavengers by feeding on dead material and recycling nutrients, while cleaner shrimps help remove parasites that attack fish.

-• Mollusks (octopuses, clams, snails, squid): Mollusks represent the second-largest animal phylum and include diverse species like giant clams, octopuses, snails, and squid, all contributing to reef biodiversity.
+• Mollusks: Mollusks represent the second-largest animal phylum, comprising an array of diverse species like giant clams, octopuses, snails, and squid.

 • Sea stars and sea cucumbers: These echinoderms help recycle organic matter and maintain balance on the seafloor.

-Together, this diversity of creatures allows reefs to stay clean and function optimally to sustain other larger species that rely on them for both food and shelter.
+It is this diversity of animals in the coral reefs that allows them to stay clean while sustaining other larger species that rely on them for both food and shelter.

-Reefs also feature some great coral reef animals in striking contrast to the minute coral polyps.
-These larger creatures are not only awe-inspiring to look at but also play vital ecological roles.
+Alongside coral polyps, coral reef animals are another great inhabitant of coral reef communities.
+These larger animals that live in the coral reef are not only awe-inspiring to look at but also play vital ecological roles.

 • Sea Turtles: Sea turtles help maintain seagrass bed health through grazing, which is beneficial for reef systems by reducing nutrient runoff.

-• Reef Sharks: While sharks are notorious for being ferocious creatures, they act as essential apex predators who target weak, sick, or injured individuals, which maintains the health and genetic diversity of prey species.
+• Reef Sharks: While sharks are notorious for being ferocious creatures, they function as essential apex predators who target weak, sick, or injured animals in coral reefs.
+This helps maintain the health of prey species and contributes to greater genetic diversity.

 • Manta Rays: These graceful creatures feed on plankton that cruise above reef systems, helping redistribute nutrients from deeper waters to reef areas.